-Teams with 4-5 members will work on the term project.
+Teams with 4-6 members will work on the term project.
 More details about term project will be given during the semester.
 You may choose any discrete-event simulation related subjects but will need approval from the instructor.
 You are strongly encouraged to do a simulation project motivated by a real problem.
 However, you should be careful to define the scope of the problem you want to address in the project and make sure that your peers can understand the problem you are trying to model and study, and you can finish the project on time.
 There will be term project proposal, mid-term progress report, and final presentations.
-Final presentations are tentatively scheduled on April 28 and April 30.
 Every team member is required to present.